bigbluebutton/docker/docs/existing-web-server.md

 Eventually, BigBlueButton should be publicly accessible on `https://bbb.example.com/`.
 If you chose to install Greenlight, then the previous URL should allow you to open its home page.
 The APIs will be accessible through `https://bbb.example.com/bigbluebutton/`.

+## Integration with nginx
+> *Not written yet. can you imagine writing down some instructions?*

 ## Integration with Apache
 1. Make sure that the following Apache modules are in use: `proxy`, `rewrite`, `proxy_http`, `proxy_wstunnel`.
 On _apache2_, the following command activates these modules,  whenever they are not already enabled:
 ```